BenUCL/Reef-acoustics-and-AI/README.md

 In the outputs from the tutorial (above) we are seeing UMAP and clustering outputs of 5s recordings from healthy, degraded and restored reefs.
 We see healthy and degraded reef soundscapes overlap at points, but mostly diverge.
 Interestingly we then see recordings from actively restored coral reefs are more likely to be assigned to clusters dominated by healthy recordings.
 With minimal effort compared to annotating recorders, UMAP and unsupervised clustering can provide powerful insights such as these for a multitude of tasks.

-# Code for the published study
+# Code used during the study
 The Code folder contains all code used during the study for transparency.
 Note, as Google Colab's default environment updates, the code will no longer run in Colab.
 Instead, the tutorial should suffice if you are aiming to apply the findings of this study to new use cases.
 The code is organised as follows:

 ```